lorenzialessandro/JSPHybridSolver/README.md

 - `--limit 0` : Set number of solution to use in case of CP-SAT with limiter
 - `--output filename` : Base name for output files (default: scheduleHybrid)

-If the solution limit is provided, it use ICP solver with solution limit.
+**Note**: If the solution limit is provided, it use ICP solver with solution limit.
 Otherwise it use ICP solver with time limit

 ---